-Bernard J. Zovighian Chief Executive Officer
+Bernard J. Zovighian | Chief Executive Officer

-Our Approach
+Our Purpose

-Edwards Lifesciences Corporation ("Edwards" or the "company") is the global leader in patient-focused medical innovations for structural heart disease and critical care monitoring.
+Edwards Lifesciences Corporation ("Edwards" or the "company") is the global leader of patient-focused medical innovations for structural heart disease and critical care monitoring.
 Driven by a passion to help patients, we partner with the world's leading clinicians and researchers to address unmet healthcare needs, working to improve patient outcomes and enhance lives.

-When Edwards became an independent company on April 3, 2000, we formed around a Credo and a set of Aspirations to define our culture and guide our actions.
+When Edwards became an independent company on April 3, 2000, we formed around a Credo to define our culture and guide our actions.
 True to our Credo, which concludes with, "Helping patients is our life's work, and life is now," we have stayed focused on our long-term strategic goals and fostered a patient-focused culture that informs and inspires all we do.
-Our Aspirations help us drive continual improvement in the products we make, the way we treat our employees and communities and how we deliver value to our stakeholders.